General Dentistry and Interest Areas

 The ADA Council on Dental Education and Licensure developed a process, including an application form, to consider requests for recognizing interest areas in general dentistry.
 Such a request would be submitted to the Council and ultimately acted on by the ADA House of Delegates.
 If the request were approved, the general dentistry interest area could request that the Commission on Dental Accreditation develop accreditation standards and initiate an accreditation process for advanced education programs in the general dentistry interest area.

 This is a new recognition program offered by the ADA.
-The Council looks forward to receiving requests for recognition in the future.
-The Criteria for Recognition of Interest Areas in General Dentistry and an application form are available:
+The Council looks forward to receiving requests for recognition.
+The Criteria for Recognition of Interest Areas in General Dentistry is available below:

 • Criteria for Recognition of Interest Areas in General Dentistry (PDF)